Warning signs for a heart attack:

 - a sense of impending doom

 Not all of these signs occur in every heart attack.
 Pay attention if these signs come on suddenly or feel unusual for you.
 Sometimes they go away and then return.
-They typically come on with exertion but may also appear when you’re at rest.
+They usually come on with exertion, but may also appear when you’re at rest.
 Women typically wait longer than men to call for help.
 Find out why.

 LISTEN to your body.
 DON’T IGNORE symptoms.
 GET HELP fast.